-Google has finally launched its subscription-based model aimed at monetizing Google My Business (GMB) without aid from outside sources.
+Google has a subscription-based model aimed at monetizing Google Business Profile (GBP) without aid from outside sources.
 In the pipeline since at least April 2019, Google Guaranteed certification offers small and local businesses a guaranteed profile marker that works to instill consumer confidence.

 The Roots of Google’s Subscription-based Service

 In the spring of last year, Google probed small business owners and digital agencies about the prospect of paid Google Business Profile services and profile boosts.
 The survey distributed asked about price points for a string of upgraded services that Google could roll out, including Google Guaranteed certification and verified profiles.
 If you’re familiar with social media platforms, for instance Twitter, think verified along those lines.

 Google Guaranteed didn’t really take the SEO world by surprise.
 Most in SEO circles were more worried about Google retroactively charging for staple services that were already grounded in everyday work.
 On the contrary, Google Guaranteed has links to Google Local Service Ads, which aims to buoy confidence in consumers.
 This being said, Google Guaranteed seems to have outgrown its role as one part of Google Local Services, forging an identity of its own: a local business certification process.
 It’s now known to be involved in Google Home and Assistant search results.

 Mirroring Market Trends: Google Joins the Fold

 As the saying goes, if you can’t beat ’em: join ’em.
 Not that Google is really getting beat by anyone.
 In Google Guaranteed, Google joins others, like Yelp, in adopting more direct lines of revenue.
 Yelp had already primed small and local businesses for subscription-based services, offering a host of paid profile enhancements that totaled more than $1,000 per year.
 Taking Yelp’s lead, Google looked to tap untold shares of a rather sizable customer base: local and small businesses.